jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/edit/head.rst

 .. warning::

-   The board numbering on the software side start with index 0 (e.g. in XML IO configuration file) but the labels on the back of the controller start at index 1.
+   The board numbering on the software side starts with index 0 (e.g. in XML IO configuration file) but the labels on the back of the controller start at index 1.
 Keep this in mind if you plan to connect the head sensor to another "DOF" and create your own XML